zusam/zusam/README.md

 ## Webapp compatibility
 The webapp targets Firefox ESR and at most one-year old Chrome.
-It should work on the latest versions of Edge and Safari but is not tested.
+It should work on the latest versions of Edge and Safari but is not tested on them.

 ## Contributing
 Zusam is free and open-source software licensed under [AGPLv3](https://www.gnu.org/licenses/agpl.html).